airsonic/airsonic-docs/install/example/raspberrypi.md

 > Be patient (several minutes at least on Raspberry pi 3), you can follow the deployment using `sudo tail -f /var/log/tomcat8/catalina.out` and wait for the following message:
 ```
-INFO: Deployment of web application archive /var/lib/tomcat8/webapps/libresonic.war has finished in 146,192 ms
+INFO: Deployment of web application archive /var/lib/tomcat8/webapps/airsonic.war has finished in 146,192 ms
 ```

-Libresonic should be running at [http://localhost:8080/libresonic](http://localhost:8080/libresonic) if installed locally, replace `localhost` with your server IP address if installed remotly.
+Airsonic should be running at [http://localhost:8080/airsonic](http://localhost:8080/airsonic) if installed locally, replace `localhost` with your server IP address if installed remotly.

 #### Set up a reverse proxy

 If you have a nginx reverse proxy, add to `/etc/nginx/sites-available/default` (or another config file if you're not using the default one) and add just before the last `}` :

 ```
-location /libresonic/ {
+location /airsonic/ {

 proxy_pass http://localhost:8080;
 proxy_set_header X-Forwarded-Host $host;